 Introduction to the principles and purpose of Quality Assurance Management including an overview and awareness of the history, concepts and theory of quality as it relates to today's industrial/manufacturing environment.
 Examines issues affecting quality in manufacturing, and provides the statistical methods and the management philosophy which allow problems in production processes to be found and fixed resulting in continuous quality improvement.
-Gain a basic understanding of the quality control tools used in industry, such as standard deviation, histograms, distribution curves, etc.
+Gain a basic understanding of the quality control tools used in industry.